 People sell drugs to buy a house?

 Because you are a drug runner, don’t you know?
 Or you got a cash advance against your credit card which is a no-no. Did you sell your antique collection of Victorian era mannequins without proper invoices and bills of sale?

 What in the world am I talking about?
-I am talking about when you apply for a mortgage, be prepared to document and explain any deposit that is larger amount that is not from a paycheck.
-The underwriters, courtesy of the rules of the rigid folks at Fannie Mae and Freddie Mac, have to make sure your down payment and closing cost money came from hard earned savings or a properly documented gift.
+I am talking about when you apply for a mortgage, be prepared to document and explain any deposit that is a larger amount that is not from a paycheck.
+The underwriters have to make sure your down payment and closing cost money came from hard earned savings or a properly documented gift.
 So every larger deposit that is not from a paycheck must be able to be documented with a proper paper trail.
+This is courtesy of the rules of the rigid folks at Fannie Mae and Freddie Mac.

-I recently saw my loan processor get an email from a client of mine, and I could tell we were going to have a nightmare on our hands to properly document one bank account.
-Here is an email from the client, you read it and tell me how much fun it would be to have to document all this:
+I recently saw my loan processor get an email from a client of mine.
+I could tell we were going to have a nightmare on our hands to properly document one bank account.
+Below is an email from the client.
+You read it and tell me how much fun it would be to have to document all this:

-“On the $3195.75 deposit: a deer ran into our car in late February (the deer didn’t make it, we did!); this was the first of the payments from our auto insurance company for repairs of our car.
-Past this date, you’ll see another check for $500 and another for $1600 that were for the replacement car seats following the accident and more payment for additional repairs needed on the vehicle.
+“On the $3195.75 deposit: a deer ran into our car in late February.
+The deer didn’t make it, we did!.
+This was the first of the payments from our auto insurance company for repairs of our car.
+Past this date, you’ll see another check for $500 and another for $1600 that were for the replacement car seats following the accident.
+And then more payments for additional repairs needed on the vehicle.

 $1089.70: this is my husband’s last paycheck from working at his old job, prior to starting the new job.

 $504.26: monetary gifts from the birth of our third son.
 Plus a bit from a freelance editing job I’d done for a friend.”

 There must be 25-30 pages of supporting documentation needed to document all this!
 This is enough to make you want to go live in a straw hut or maybe a cardboard box under an overpass.
 Anything to avoid this kind of paperwork torture!